 3. After you install, run the software then click the scan button in the top-left part of the window to scan all the device connected in the WiFi, this may take a few minutes.

-4. When scanning finished it will reveal all the device(s) connected.
-Unlike in the method above here you can view all the important details about the device connected.
+4. When the scanning finished it will reveal all the device(s) connected.
+Unlike in the method above where you can view all the important details about the device connected.